Research & Publications †

 Judith Scheman, PhD, is Director of Behavioral Medicine for the Digestive Disease and Surgery Institute of the Cleveland Clinic.
-She received her BS from the University of Washington, and MA and PhD degrees in Clinical Psychology and Behavioral Medicine from Kent State University.
+She received her BS in Psychology from the University of Washington, and MA and PhD degrees in Clinical Psychology and Behavioral Medicine from Kent State University.
 She completed specialty training during an internship at the Cleveland Veterans Administration Medical Center in behavioral medicine, risk factor reduction in cardiology, addictions and pain.

 Dr. Scheman served for 21 yeras as the Director of Psychology, Education and Research in the Center for Neurological Restoration at the Cleveland Clinic.
 She is the Co-Founder and Co-Chair of the Interdisciplinary Pain Rehabilitation Special Interest Group in the American Pain Society (APS).
 In addition to being a member of APS, she is also a member of the International Association for the Study of Pain and the American Psychological Association.
 She is a memeber of the American Academy of Pain Medicine and co-founder of the Pain Psychology Special Interest group and member of several task forces.

-She has presented at numerous national and international meetings on the topic of outcomes in interdisciplinary pain rehabilitation.
+She has presented at numerous national and international meetings on the topic of outcomes in interdisciplinary pain rehabilitation and behavioral medicine.

 chronic pain rehabilitation

-Clinic's procedures.
-The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
-The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
 As of 8/6/2015, Dr. Scheman has reported no financial relationship with industry that is applicable to this listing.
-In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
-To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.
+In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by Cleveland Clinic.
+To learn more about Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.